Ottawa: European exploration and early development

-In 1610, Étienne Brûlé, became the first documented European to navigate the Ottawa River, passing what would become Ottawa on his way to the Great Lakes.
+In 1610, Étienne Brûlé became the first documented European to navigate the Ottawa River, passing what would become Ottawa on his way to the Great Lakes.
 Three years later, Samuel de Champlain wrote about the waterfalls in the area and about his encounters with the Algonquin people.

 The first non-Indigenous settlement in the area was created by Philemon Wright, a New Englander.
 Wright founded a lumber town in the area on 7 March 1800 on the north side of the river, across from the present-day city of Ottawa in Hull.
-He, with five other families and twenty-five labourers, also created an agricultural community, which was named Wrightsville.
+He, with five other families and twenty-five labourers, also created an agricultural community, which was named Wright's Town.
 Wright pioneered the Ottawa Valley timber trade (soon to be the area's most significant economic activity) by transporting timber by river from the Ottawa Valley to Quebec City.

-In 1826, news of the impending construction of the Rideau Canal by the British military led to land speculators founding a community on the south side of the Ottawa River.
+In 1826, news of the British military's impending construction of the Rideau Canal led to land speculators founding a community on the south side of the Ottawa River.
 The following year, the town was named after British military engineer Colonel John By who was responsible for the entire Rideau Waterway construction project.
 The Rideau canal provided a secure route between Montreal and Kingston on Lake Ontario.
 It bypassed a vulnerable stretch of the St. Lawrence River bordering the state of New York that had left re-supply ships bound for southwestern Ontario easily exposed to enemy fire during the War of 1812.

 Colonel By set up military barracks on the site of today's Parliament Hill.
 He also laid out the streets of the town and created two distinct neighbourhoods named "Upper Town" west of the canal and "Lower Town" east of the canal.
-Similar to its Upper Canada and Lower Canada namesakes, historically "Upper Town" was predominantly English-speaking and Protestant whereas "Lower Town" was predominantly French, Irish and Catholic.
+Similar to its Upper Canada and Lower Canada namesakes, historically, "Upper Town" was predominantly English-speaking and Protestant, whereas "Lower Town" was mostly French, Irish and Catholic.

-Bytown's population grew to 1,000 as the Rideau Canal was being completed in 1832.
-Bytown' early pioneer period saw Irish labour unrest that attributed to the Shiners' War from 1835 to 1845 and political dissension that was evident in the 1849 Stony Monday Riot.
+Bytown's population grew to 1,000 as the Rideau Canal was completed in 1832.
+Bytown's early pioneer period saw Irish labour unrest during the Shiners' War from 1835 to 1845 and political dissension that was evident in the 1849 Stony Monday Riot, when Tories objected to consideration of Bytown as the capital of the Province of Canada.
 In 1855, Bytown was renamed Ottawa and incorporated as a city.
 William Pittman Lett was installed as the first city clerk, serving from 1844 to 1891, guiding Ottawa through 36 years of development, leading the hiring of key municipal roles, founding civic organizations, and proposing a set of by-laws for the city.